-The Overview dashboard displays key sales, orders, and online store visitor data.
+The Analytics dashboard displays key sales, orders, and online store visitor data.
 You can see in an instance how your stores are operating for any date range with compare data.

-For example, in the Overview dashboard you can do the following activities:
+For example, in the Analytics dashboard you can do the following activities:

 - check the value of your recent sales and compare them to a previous time period